Sarajevo: Climate

 The highest recorded temperature was 40.7 °C on 19 August 1946 and on 23 August 2008 (41.0), while the lowest recorded temperature was -26.2 °C on 25 January 1942.
+On 13 August 2024, Sarajevo recorded a temperature of 39.7 C, the highest since 1946.
 On average, Sarajevo has seven days where the temperature exceeds 32 °C and four days where the temperature drops below -15 C per year.
 The city typically experiences mildly cloudy skies, with an average yearly cloud cover of 45%.

 The cloudiest month is December (75% average cloud cover), while the clearest is August (37%).
 Moderate precipitation occurs fairly consistently throughout the year, with an average 75 days of rainfall.
 Suitable climatic conditions have allowed winter sports to flourish in the region, as exemplified by the 1984 Winter Olympics that were held in Sarajevo.
 Average winds are 28–48 km/h and the city has 1,769 hours of sunshine.